 A five-year long revision of the Piobaireachd Society’s collection of Books 1-16 has been completed.
 It took many hours of work by myself and Society Music Editor Jack Taylor but the results are very satisfying.

 Many of the anomalies and errors accumulated in the 100 years since the collection was begun by Sheriff Grant of Rothiemurchus and Archibald Campbell, Kilberry.
-No one plays a crunluath a mach in Lament for the Children (did anyone ever?) yet it there it was in Book 3.
+No one plays a crunluath a mach in Lament for the Children (did anyone ever?) yet there it was in Book 3.
 Now gone.

 The popular Kilberry setting of Lord Lovat’s Lament – not in the old collection.
 Now inserted.
 Lament for Donald Duaghal MacKay – the setting everyone plays is now given pride of place.